vinugawade/vinugawade/cldy6lky4001609js0ldt8c59.md

-# S-PHP :- Shell script to switch php versions on linux.
+# S-PHP :- Bash script to switch php versions on linux.

 Using **a Linux** system with multiple **PHP** versions installed by apt?
 Now you may look for an easy way to switch between multiple PHP versions without executing multiple commands manually, Well we can use [S-PHP](https://vinugawade.github.io/s-php) for that.